Hotel Lobby

 Hotel Lobby is a 1943 oil painting on canvas by American realist painter Edward Hopper; it is held in the collection of the Indianapolis Museum of Art (IMA), in Indianapolis, Indiana, United States.

 Description

 The painting depicts two women and a man in the lobby of a hotel.
 On the right is a woman with blond hair and a blue dress, sitting with her legs crossed and reading a book.
-To the left sits an older woman with a red dress, a coat and a hat.
-A man stands next to her, facing forward, with a suit on and an overcoat draped over his right arm.
-On the left wall, above the woman, is a framed landscape painting.
+To the left sits an older woman in a red dress, wearing a coat and a hat.
+A man stands next to her, facing forward, wearing a suit and holding an overcoat draped over his right arm.
+On the left wall, above the seated woman, is a framed landscape painting.
 A clerk behind the reception desk is barely visible in the shadows.

 Context

 Hotel Lobby is a signature piece in Hopper's work, displaying his classic themes of alienation and brevity.
 The Hoppers traveled frequently, staying in many motels and hotels throughout his career.
 This is one of two works in his catalog that depicts a hotel, the other being Hotel Window (1955).
 The older couple are believed to represent Hopper and his wife, at that date in their 60s.
 The hotel guests have been described as being "both traveling and suspended in time," reflecting a stoic and dramatic feeling, reminiscent of the film noir movies Hopper might have seen and the complex structure and feeling of works by Edgar Degas.

 The painting uses harsh light and rigid lines to create a "carefully constructed" uncomfortable environment.
 The elevated and theatrical vantage point of the painting may be derived from Hopper's love of Broadway theatre which he often watched from the balcony.